 1940 - 1941Walker Evans Visits Wheaton

 Dr. Sidney B. Fay, Professor of History at Harvard University, speaks at Commencement.

-“Dr. Mac,” Walter Oscar McIntire was the Professor of Philosophy and Education from 1914 to 1941 and Professor Emeritus from 1941 to 1956.
-A beloved teacher, students knew him as gentle, dedicated, serious, and approachable.
-He performed marriage ceremonies for… Read More »
+“Dr. Mac,” Walter Oscar McIntire was a professor of philosophy and education from 1914 to 1941.
+A beloved teacher, students knew him as gentle, dedicated, serious and approachable.
+He performed marriage ceremonies for many alumnae, usually in Cole Memorial Chapel.… Read More »

 Naylor House, at 42 Howard Street, was named for Annie M. Naylor, from whom it was purchased in 1941.
 It is now the Counseling Center.

 1941 - 2003Holcombe Austin

 Holcombe Austin was a Professor of Philosophy from 1941 to 1972 (emeritus, 1972-2003).

 J. Edgar Park, Wheaton College president, speaks at commencement for a second time.

 The Student War Activities Board, or SWAB, organizes war relief efforts.